This guide to resistors for beginners aims to give you all the knowledge you need for Raspberry Pi and Arduino projects.

 There is also another state on input pins.
 And it is referred to, as floating.
 This is when the pin is disconnected from the circuit, and can still have a small floating current present (caused by electrical interference), which can cause our circuit to misbehave.
 Usually, it causes a board to read the pin state as LOW or HIGH regardless of what is happening in our circuit.
 To fix this software-wise, when declaring your input pin, we can set it as:

 which will take care of this issue for us.

 If we have no option to do so, we can design a circuit in a way to enable the same functionality.

 Both circuits deal with the same issue, removing floating electrons on input pins.
 In the pull-down, when the switch is open – input pin reads LOW, as any floating current is drawn to GND, in a pull-up the logic is inverted, and when the switch is open the input pin reads HIGH as there is a direct connection between the input pin and the power source.

 U1, U2 are controllers with pins, which have impedance built-in into the pins itself.
-This means that value of our R1 and R2 has to be adjusted accordingly to achieve the pull-up or pull down effect.
+This means that the value of our R1 and R2 has to be adjusted accordingly to achieve the pull-up or pull-down effect.

 Vout = Vin * [R1/(R1+R2)]

 This is used to create a range of potentiometers, the same principle is used in sensors (photo-sensor: R1 -resistor, R2 Photoresistive component), please don’t use this to lower the power supply voltage (ie stepping down 12V to 6V), as this is very inefficient and can cause problems from overheating, use voltage regulators instead.